nerdoc/atom-vue-snippets/README.md

 # Vue Snippets

-Adds snippets for Vue component files in Atom.
+Vue.js 1.0+ snippets for Atom

 Contributions are appreciated.
 Please fork this repository and open a PR to add snippets and fix bugs.